 ♦ In India, only 53% of habitation has primary schools.

 The above few facts about the education system reflect the sad picture of education in India.
-The constant stress that Education is the birth right of every child we have not been able to fulfill this promise.
+The constant stress that Education is the birthright of every child we have not been able to fulfill this promise.
 Despite being their birthright they are not able to enjoy this basic right.
 The situation has improved in the last few years but still not satisfactory.

 Education in urban areas is better as compared to education in rural areas.
-The number of schools, facilities, student –teacher ratio is finest in the urban education system.
+The number of schools, facilities, the student-teacher ratio is finest in the urban education system.
 The increased awareness and available facilities, the standard has led to urban children getting access to education.
 The only glitch in the urban education system is the rising fees of private schools, donations.
 The state government has taken steps to control the rising fees and have been successful in their operation.
 Rural education system faces problems like lack of proper school, infrastructure, adequate qualified teachers.
 These are the basic problems that persist and needs immediate action for quality and better education system.
 Rural population makes half of India’s population and if half of India’s population is uneducated where is the future heading.
 Rural people need strong reasons to send their children to school.
 Education is the last thing on their list as feeding their body is the top priority.

 These problems, deficit are like black clouds not only on India’s education system but also on the future of India.
 A country whose education is not strong can never progress.
 It will economically remain backward and development rates are slow of the country.